DavidMaguire93/PandS/pands-problem-sheet/Readme.txt

 	 - Changed the title of collatz.py from pythonCollatz.py to collatz.py
 11/03/21 - Fixed error in secondString.py function name
 22/03/21 - Messed around with Seaborn graphs in plottask.py.
 Commented out as may add to later on.
-11/04/21 - Included more comments and references in bmi.py
+11/04/21 - Included more comments and references in bmi.py and secondstring.py

-5. Conclusion
+14/04/21 - Included more comments and references in collatz.py and weekday.py
+15/04/21 - Included more comments and referneces in squareroot.py, es.py
+	 - Changed code in squareroot.py to iterate until precision was met